adamz312/cooling_with_code/README.md

 4. **Local Weather Data**
    - Data from New York State Mesonet, including temperature, relative humidity, wind speed, wind direction, and solar flux, collected at two weather stations in the region.

+5. **Building Footprint Data with Additional Attributes**
+   - Data from NYC Office of Technology and Innovation (OTI)
+   - Useful for understanding the impact of buildings on local temperatures.
+   - This dataset has more attributes than **Building Footprint Data** such as Building height.

+6. **Automated Traffic Volume Counts**
+   -  Data from New York City Department of Transportation (NYC DOT)
+   - Useful for understanding the impact of traffic on local temperatures.

 # Project Updates: